navicore/EventHubsKafkaReceiver/README.md

 # EventHubs Kafka Receiver

-write data from an Azure Event Hub to Kafka
+using Spark v2.0.2 to write data to Kafka v0.10.x from an Azure Event Hub

 ## REQUIRED ENV VARS